tokich6/countries/README.md

 ### What I learned

-I used React Router and Chakra UI for the first time so that was definitely something worth mentioning.
+I used React Router and Chakra UI for the first time so that is definitely something worth mentioning.
 The light and dark themes come out of the ox with Chakra UI.

 ### Continued development